roc-lang/roc/TUTORIAL.md

 Besides being more concise, there are other advantages to using `when` here.

 1. We don't have to specify an `else` branch, so the code can be more self-documenting about exactly what all the options are.
 2. We get more compiler help.
 If we try deleting any of these branches, we'll get a compile-time error saying that we forgot to cover a case that could come up.
 For example, if we delete the `Green ->` branch, the compiler will say that we didn't handle the possibility that `stoplightColor` could be `Green`.
-It knows this because `Green` is one of the possibilities in our `stoplightColor = if …` definition we made earlier.
+It knows this because `Green` is one of the possibilities in the `stoplightColor` definition we made earlier.

 We can still have the equivalent of an `else` branch in our `when` if we like.
 Instead of writing "else", we write "_ ->" like so: